Makes you realize how very much

 to both illuminate their own path

-light for others who follow.
+and shine a light for others who follow.

 The coming months of approaching winter,